 The Royal Regalia Museum, Bandar Seri Begawan

 It’s less than a 10-minute walk from the Omar Ali Saifuddien mosque to the free-to-enter Royal Regalia Museum where we have to remove our shoes.
-You don’t need to if you’re an official guest or a dude in a suit it appears, the dirt on their shoes is obviously of a different type.
+You don’t need to do this if you are an official guest or a dude in a suit it appears, the dirt on their shoes is obviously of a different type.
 We leave our cameras and mobile phone in a locker (key and lock provided) at the registration desk.
 We also left out daypacks there.
-They’re big enough to get 2 x 12-liter packs in.
+The lockers are big enough to get 2 x 12-liter packs in.

 It’s a huge building, with the mission to show off the customs and regalia surrounding the Sultanate.
 There’s also a sub-exhibition on how Brunei got to independence.
 This is very dry indeed, but does contain some nuggets of historic information and seemingly a copy of every document ever produced in the process.
 There are dioramas galore showing the various accouterments used in processions.